 After a belly full of the biggest buffet breakfast ever we embarked on our first activity of the day, booking up all our activities for the day.

 There’s so much to do at the RAC Karri Valley Resort, during our weekend away we managed to cover off nearly all of the activities.
 Some activities you need to book in for at the activity centre/shop which is open all day.
 We paid $20 for a family pass for 24 hours to cover off any and all activities we wanted to do including mini-golf, archery, boat hire, canoe hire, fishing rod hire, arts and crafts and animal feeding at the farm.

 BEEDELUP FALLS WALK TRAIL

-We started our walk right outside of our chalet, the kids grabbed some sticks and offer went into the forrest.
+We started our walk right outside of our chalet, the kids grabbed some sticks and offer went into the forest.

 Don’t forget to look up at the sky, the trees are sooo high!

-Half way round the walk you can take a little detour to Froggy’s Point where there’s a wood pier and amazing views of the Karri Valley Resort from across Lake Beedelup.
+Halfway round the walk you can take a little detour to Froggy’s Point where there’s a wooden pier and amazing views of the Karri Valley Resort from across Lake Beedelup.
 The mist was just clearing.

 …and a tree you can stand in!

 After some very steep ascents we came to the Beedelup Falls, during April we hadn’t had much rain so the falls were more of a sprinkle but at least there was some water there.
 I’ve been in Winter before and there’s usually a lot more rapid water falling.

 The wooden stairway takes you down to the Wobbly Bridge.
 Which is very wobbly if you’re 100kg husband wobbles it!!
 About 5 years ago I tried to walk over this and couldn’t do it due to my vertigo but this time I stormed across no worries.